Written by Samary Birkline, © 2021

 After the surgery, there is even more debate about the method of posting, both earlier on and later in the process.
 Some breeders find success just after the surgery using the “cup method”, however, I’ve never found a method with the cup that isn’t easily removed by the puppy.
 I’ve tried the backer rod method straight from the recovery room, and this method most often results in infection, which causes the dog to shake its head or scratch and also attracts other dogs to lick the infected wound.
 All of this promotes further infection, popping of stitches, and dramatic swelling, which causes the stitches to tighten and become very painful.
 Most importantly, this prolongs the process of healing and standing, making things more complicated for everyone.

-At The Kennel Birkline, after years of trying different methods, we believe the healthiest way is to have the surgery performed and to allow the ears to remain unposted until the stitches are removed by the veterinarian.
-We believe the best way to heal during the first 7 – 10 days is to use prescription pain management and antibiotic medicines, and to perform a “light taping” to stretch out the healing edge of the ear.
-This gently brings both ears together in an un-posted way that won’t allow for ribbing and gives the wound free access to the air; critical to proper healing.
+At The Kennel Birkline, after years of trying different methods, we believe the healthiest way is to have the surgery performed and to allow the ears to remain minimally posted until the stitches are removed by the veterinarian.
+We believe the best way to heal during the first 7 – 10 days is to use an NSAID (Melox) as an anti-inflammatory and for pain management and an antibiotic, such as Cefpedoxime to prevent infection.
+They come out of the surgical procedure with their ears posted.
+We leave them this way for no longer than 3 days.
+Any longer and bacteria begins to grow (the environment under the tape is too perfect for bacteria growth).
+We then take the ears down for several days to allow open air healing.
+During this time, we use specially modified [clean] socks to keep the pups from licking one another and gently brings both ears together in an un-posted way that won’t allow for ribbing and gives the wound a breathable covering; critical to proper healing.
 Once the stitches are removed, the healing edge has sealed and the zip-tie method is used for 6-12 weeks or until standing.

-This tape crown method is particularly attractive to our kennel because it allows the ear to heal more naturally, while eliminating the folding of the ear during this time.
+This modified sock method is particularly attractive to our kennel because it allows the ear to heal more naturally, while eliminating the folding of the ear during this time.
 The concern with allowing the ears to heal at ease is that the folding over of the healing edge can become resistant to the training process after being healed in this hunched form.
-Pictured below is Ceto’s ears before putting on the tape crown.
-Note the sharp fold on the corner of her ear.

-At eight weeks, the stitches are ready to come out (and we go on our first month of Trifexis).
+At eight weeks, the stitches are ready to come out (and we go on our first month of Simparica Trio – Heartworm, Flea, Tick, and Intestinal Parasite Prevention).
 This time is usually when our clients will take home their babies.
 Though The Kennel Birkline will do most of the heavy lifting, our clients are encouraged to find a veterinarian nearby who specializes in (or can at least manage) the posting of the ears.
 With practice it’s also possible to learn to post them at home.
 Whichever method is used, several things are common to the necessary care.

 - Keep the posted ears dry.
 If either the sockets or the posts themselves get wet or dirty they must be removed, the ears cleaned and allowed to dry out, and then the ears must be reposted.